Publication Date: 01 September 2025

 ‘Wellington’s genial tone is never holier-than-thou, and by nature Vinyl Dreams will arouse discussion and dissent.
 His research is commendable, his illuminations manifold and his love for music palpable.
 Read it, and have your own private argument with him.’
 John Shand, The Age/SMH

-For better or worse, the 1980s shifted the dial on expectations about what pop and rock music should be.
-But the decade saw more than just mullets and shoulder pads.
-It was also the heyday of synth pop, the golden age of heavy metal and hip-hop, and the beginnings of acid house.
+For better or worse, the 1980s shifted the dial on expectations of what pop and rock music should be.
+The decade was more than just mullets and shoulder pads; it was also the heyday of synth pop, and the golden eras of both heavy metal and hip-hop.
+The two biggest-selling albums of all time hail from the 1980s: Michael Jackson’s Thriller and AC/DC’s Back in Black.

-Witty, vivid and brimming with stories, Mixtapes and MTV charts the musical highs and lows of a tumultuous decade, which saw free-market economics, the AIDS crisis and the fall of the Berlin Wall.
-From Duran Duran to Run DMC, from Madonna to Metallica, and from Springsteen to Sinéad O’Connor, this book offers new insight into the decade that fashion (arguably) forgot – but music did not.
+Witty, vividly written and brimming with stories, Mixtapes and MTV charts the musical highs and lows of a tumultuous decade, one which saw the influence of corporate greed, the rise of the AIDS crisis and the fall of the Berlin Wall.
+From Duran Duran to Run D.M.C., Madonna to Metallica, Springsteen to Sinéad O’Connor, this book offers new insights into a decade that changed music forever.

 Tony Wellington